3 General Usage#

 3. Scheduling Updates#

-System Update provides an option to schedule an automatic search for new updates, at a specified time interval.
+System Update provides an option to schedule an automatic search for new updates on a weekly basis.
 The user can download and install updates automatically or receive notifications when updates are available.
-When enabling the automatic search for updates, the user can define the package type, the search frequency, and the time of day when System Update searches for new updates.

 Figure 3-10.
 Scheduling Updates for installation.